top of page

 Social Supports

 Social skills are the foundation skills required to interact with peers, family and friends.
-We all use a combination of verbal and non-verbal communication skills to socialise and there is no one size fits all approach.
+We all use a combination of speaking and non-speaking communication skills to socialise and there is no one size fits all approach.
 CCOT therapists utilise an evidence based intervention that has been developed by neuro-diverse health professionals to support children's social identity and their social interactions.

 Self-Care Skills